reab5555/Multiple-Speakers-Personality-Analyzer/README.md

 <img src="appendix/AI Personality Detection flow - 1.png" width="500" alt="alt text">

 **Diarization**: Identify and label speakers in the video.
 **Identify Language**: Detect the language of the conversation.
 **Transcription**: Convert spoken content into written text.
-**Transcript by Speakers**: Create a structured transcript with speaker labels **Knowledge Integration**: Enhance the LLM with external knowledge about Attachments, Big Five traits, and Personalities.
+**Transcript by Speakers**: Create a structured transcript with speaker labels.
+**Knowledge Integration**: Enhance the LLM with external knowledge about Attachments, Big Five traits, and Personalities.
 **Task Definition**: Define specific tasks that guide the LLM on how to analyze the transcript.
 **LLM Processing**: Use the LLM to analyze the transcript according to the tasks and integrated knowledge.
 **Parse and Format Outputs**: Structure the analysis results into human-readable formats.

 <img src="appendix/AI Personality Detection flow - 2.png" width="500" alt="alt text">

-1. **Video Input**: A video file is input into the system.
-2. **Transcription & Diarization (AWS Transcribe)**: The audio is transcribed to text, with speaker diarization to label each segment by different speakers.
+**Transcription & Diarization (AWS Transcribe)**: The audio is transcribed to text, with speaker diarization to label each segment by different speakers.
-3. **Embeddings & QA Retrieval**: Embeddings are generated, which are used in a question-answer retrieval system augmented by external knowledge and specific tasks.
+**Embeddings & QA Retrieval**: Embeddings are generated, which are used in a question-answer retrieval system augmented by external knowledge and specific tasks.
-4. **Tasks & Knowledge**: Task-specific instructions and knowledge sources are employed to guide the LLM in analyzing the transcript.
+**Tasks & Knowledge**: Task-specific instructions and knowledge sources are employed to guide the LLM in analyzing the transcript.
-5. **LLM (ChatOpenAI)**: The Large Language Model processes the transcript using the task instructions and knowledge.
+**LLM (ChatOpenAI)**: The Large Language Model processes the transcript using the task instructions and knowledge.
-6. **Output Parsing**: The results are parsed and formatted.
+**Output Parsing**: The results are parsed and formatted.
-7. **Results**: Final results are generated, which include visualizations and detailed analyses.
+**Results**: Final results are generated, which include visualizations and detailed analyses.

 ## Configuration